-As the deadline for our 2020 Greenfield Peace Writing Scholarship approaches, we're delighted to announce the members of this year's judging team and the Keynote Speaker for the April 25th Awards Ceremony.
+With the submission deadline for our 2020 Greenfield Peace Writing Scholarship having passed, we're delighted to announce the members of this year's judging team and the Keynote Speaker for the April 25th Awards Ceremony.

-Join us on April 25th at the 2020 Greenfield Peace Scholarship Awards Ceremony and listen to a powerful story by our Keynote Speaker Wendi Garcia, activist and political asylee.
+Join us on April 25th at the 2020 Greenfield Peace Scholarship Awards Ceremony and listen to a powerful story by our Keynote Speaker, activist and political asylee Wendi Garcia.

 Meet Our 2020 Greenfield Peace Writing Scholarship Judges

-Muz Afzal is from rural California and works in community engagement, sustainability and cultural inclusiveness in the SE Community.
+Muz Afzal is from rural California and works in community engagement, sustainability, and cultural inclusiveness at SE Uplift.
 He began his path as a farmer and has been conducting community outreach since he was a child by working at various farmers markets throughout Northern California.
 In college, he developed a passion for civic engagement and community service while studying at UC Irvine School of Humanities.
-He has spent a year campaigning and working with elected officials for the City of Sacramento and now has joined SE Uplift Muz also works with Transition Projects by helping the unhoused/homeless population of Portland transition from living on the streets to safe and affordable housing.
+He has spent a year campaigning and working with elected officials for the City of Sacramento.
+Muz also works with Transition Projects by helping the unhoused/homeless population of Portland transition from living on the streets to safe and affordable housing.
 Muz is passionate about addressing barriers to racial and cultural inclusiveness in our communities.

-Jessica Rojas is a multicultural Chicana, born in Salem, raised in NE Portland.
-She enjoys spending time with her homies, her infamous pup Ramone and nerding out on herbalism, history and all things on the fringe.
+Jessica Rojas is a multicultural Chicana, born in Salem and raised in NE Portland.
+She enjoys spending time with her homies and her infamous pup Ramone and nerding out on herbalism, history, and all things on the fringe.
 She currently works for the Northeast Coalition of Neighborhoods and serves as the Board Chair for Grow Portland.
 Her educational background is in the intersections of race, class, gender, and environmentalism.